 E-cigarettes and quitting

 E-cigarettes, sometimes called vapes, are battery-operated devices that heat and vaporize a liquid that users inhale or “vape” to imitate the smoking experience.
 This liquid is usually propylene or vegetable glycol based and can be combined with other ingredients and flavours.
 They can be available with or without nicotine.
-Health Canada has recently legalized the sale of vaping products with nicotine so that e-cigarettes are accessible as an option for smokers.
+Health Canada has recently legalized the sale of vaping products with nicotine so that e-cigarettes are accessible as a less harmful option for smokers.

 Benefits of quitting